Frequently Asked Questions

 Why aren't any bridges marked in Lobsterly's waypoints?

 Our goal was to provide unique spots for divers of all skill levels.
 Bridges are already well known lobstering spots.
-Bridge diving can also quite dangerous between boat traffic on busy days and currents which is part of the reason why we chose not to include them.
+Bridge diving can also be quite dangerous between boat traffic on busy days and currents, which is part of the reason we chose not to include them.

 Why aren't more grass ledges marked?

 Grass ledges are fantastic spots to lobster.
 However, the exact ledges that are productive can change significantly from year to year as seagrass is less durable than say a rockpile or a coral head.
-With that said, we highly recommend exploring grass ledges, especially those in shallow water, for new divers.
-It's a fantastic way to introduce someone to lobstering.
+With that said, we highly recommend exploring grass ledges, especially those in shallow water.
+For new divers, grass ledges are a fantastic place to introduce someone to lobstering.

 Another boat is on the spot I wanted to dive, what should I do?

 Be respectful to other boaters and divers.
-Always operate at idle speed if passing a boat flying a dive flag.
+Always operate at idle speed if passing within 100 yards of a boat flying a dive flag.
 Try a different spot nearby, there are thousands of great lobster spots, don't ruin your day or theirs over a few bugs.

 Map Features & Protected Areas